tiffanyposs/learningGulp/README.md

 ```

-You can also add custom browswers if you're only supporting certain ones
+You can also add custom browsers if you're only supporting certain ones

 ```
 .pipe(autoprefixer({